iterative/dvc.org/static/docs/commands-reference/diff.md

 # diff

-Show changes between files or directories that are under DVC control.
+Show changes between versions of the DVC repository.
+It can be narrowed down to specific target files and directories under DVC control.

 ## Synopsis